drewscottt/iCode-Games/README.md

-Concepts in these games: if-statements, loops, functions, and input Then, each one adds a new topic, after the first.
+Concepts in these games: if-statements, loops, functions, and input.

+Then, each one adds a new topic, after the first.

 1) guess_number: Generates a random number, then the user can guess the number, learning if it's too high or too low with each guess.
 Other interesting options are available, such as 'bounds' and 'guesses'.